 As non-teaching members of staff, pastoral leaders have the capacity to attend external meetings about children during the school day, and will liaise with external providers where necessary, in consultation with the Director of Alternative Provision, or the SENCO.

 Each pastoral leader has an office to allow for private meetings with students and parents, and they may invite parents in for consultations if they feel it necessary to support a child.
-They work particularly closely with the Director of Learning for their assigned year group, and will ensure that the Director of Learning is informed about matters that impact on the wellbeing and safety of students as soon as possible after they occur.
+They work particularly closely with the Head of Year for their assigned year group, and will ensure that the Director of Learning is informed about matters that impact on the wellbeing and safety of students as soon as possible after they occur.

 Continuity in school